[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Code interpreter Word / Excel / PowerPoint / PDF Python execution Premium (Copilot Credits)

-In the later test screen (Step 5), Copilot Credits (0.3) are displayed for prompt execution.
+In the later test screen (Step 5), Copilot Credits (0.3) for prompt execution will also be displayed.

-This is consumption as regular prompt execution, separate from Code interpreter.
+This is consumption as normal prompt execution, separate from Code interpreter.

-In this article, we first verify the template insertion mechanism with Word (Document output).
+In this article, I'll first confirm the template insertion mechanism with Word (Document output).

 The rules are as follows: